waiyiwong/django-blog/.github/ISSUE_TEMPLATE/user-story-template.md

 ---
-name: Custom issue template
+name: User story template
-about: Describe this issue template's purpose here.
+about: custom template for project user stories
 title: ''
 labels: ''
 assignees: ''

 ---

-Give it a descriptive template name and briefly explain the purpose in About.

 As a **role** I can **capability** so that **received benefit**

+### Acceptance criteria
 - Acceptance criteria 1
 - Acceptance criteria 2
 - Acceptance criteria 3